The “intermittent fasting” craze started in 2003 short after the publication of the known book “The warrior diet” by Ori Hofmekler.

-- Working out @ 16:00
+- Going to the gym @ 16:00

 - Get the post workout big meal at 18:00 (50-70 % of my daily caloric intake)

 Intermittent Fasting Fears Destroyed

-The Breakfast Fear Of Losing Muscles And Making You Fat Myth
+The Fear Of Losing Muscle

-By now, you must been thinking: “Omg, where’s the breakfast, I’ll lose my precious muskleszz”
+By now you must been thinking: “Omg, where’s my breakfast, I’ll lose my precious muskleszz”…

 Why Do They Give You Such Advice ?

-This idea is exactly just like the lower meal frequency versus the higher meal frequency myth because both of them had studies that showed higher bodyweight in populations that skip breakfast and the ones that eat less frequent.
+This idea is exactly just like the lower meal frequency versus the higher meal frequency myth because both of them had studies that showed higher body weight in populations that skip breakfast, and the ones that eat less frequent.

-What this means is that most of the observations done on people that skipped breakfast had a higher net weight gain because the caloric intake and/or exercise wasn’t adjusted to their caloric expenditure.
+What this means is that most of the observations done on people that skipped breakfast, had a higher net weight gain because the caloric intake and/or exercise wasn’t adjusted to their caloric expenditure.

-Do you think that if this man lost weight eating nothing but “junk food” and “poisonous sweets” while not taking into account when he eated but only following proper caloric control, breakfast really matters ?
+Do you think that if this man lost weight eating nothing but “junk food” and “poisonous sweets”, the breakfast is that important?